 However, the Hong Kong/China location is a worry, some users have experienced difficulties with PureVPN’s software, and speeds vary considerably.
 It’s the kind of provider that has an army of fans and plenty of critics.
 So try for yourself via the 3-day free trial to see if it’s your kind of thing.

-ExpressVPN is our choice as the best VPN for Germany, and it’s head and shoulders above every competitor on this list.
+ExpressVPN is one of the best VPNs for Germany, and it’s head and shoulders above every competitor on this list.
 As you can see from the features list, it delivers everything most users will need.
-The encryption is military grade 256-bit AES, OpenVPN is supported, while DNS leak protection and split tunneling add extra protection.
+The encryption is military-grade 256-bit AES, OpenVPN is supported, while DNS leak protection and split tunneling add extra protection.

 The company runs a robust zero logs policy, offers 24/7 live chat support, and has a respectable international server network.
 More importantly, ExpressVPN’s servers deliver reliable speeds.
 If you intend to watch American Netflix or stream the BBC iPlayer, this is the tool for you.